miklevin/MikeLev.in/_posts/2025-09-10-rg-xargs-sed-search-replace-pattern.md

 interesting tool-calls they can use to help, but they often fail and have to be rolled-back with git and I end up doing it manually.

+## Difficult Edits For AIs Are Easy For Humans In VIM

 The type of edits AIs have difficulty with are precisely the type that are a breeze in vim/NeoVim because... because... hmmm, why is that?
 Large files are never a problem with vim.
 Searching within a file is super-easy.
 Making edits in